gbmhunter/blog/content/pages/electronics/components/transistors/mosfets/_index.md

 # Dead-Time

 Dead-time is a technique which is commonly applied to MOSFET driving when the MOSFETs are in a H-Bridge (or half-bridge) configuration.
 Dead-time is the time between when one MOSFET(s) is turned off and another MOSFET(s) is turned on.
-It is used to prevent **shoot-through**, which is when two MOSFET's on the same leg of a H-bridge are on at the same time, creating a direct short between \(V_{cc}\) and \(GND\).
+It is used to prevent **shoot-through**, which is when two MOSFET's on the same leg of a H-bridge are on at the same time, creating a direct short between `\(V_{cc}\)` and `\(GND\)`.
 Shoot-through occurs because of the turn-off delay time of a MOSFET.

-The following graph shows the actual gate-drive voltage of two switched MOSFET's with dead-time added (the dead-time has been made quite large in this graph for extra emphasis).

-[php]
-include $_SERVER['DOCUMENT_ROOT'] . '/eng-graphs-js/graphs/mosfets/two-mosfet-gate-drives-with-deadtime.php';
-[/php]

 # Turn On/Turn Off Times

 In precise pulse-drive situations, it is desirable for the MOSFET to have similar turn-on and turn-off times.
 This is so the output pulse, although delayed by these parameters, has roughly the same width as the input pulse to the gate.
 This is imporatant in applications such as laser range-finding.

-# Industry Names  * FRFET - A trademarked name by Fairchild used to label some of their fast-recovery MOSFETs used in inverter and [BLDC controller](http://blog.mbedded.ninja/electronics/circuit-design/bldc-motor-control) design  * PROFET - A name (it stands for protected-FET) used by [Siemens](http://www.siemens.com) and now [Infineon](http://www.infineon.com) to describe power MOSFETs with built in logic circuitry for "smart switches", designed for controlling current and voltage into a load.
+# Industry Names

+* FRFET - A trademarked name by Fairchild used to label some of their fast-recovery MOSFETs used in inverter and [BLDC controller](http://blog.mbedded.ninja/electronics/circuit-design/bldc-motor-control) design
+* PROFET - A name (it stands for protected-FET) used by [Siemens](http://www.siemens.com) and now [Infineon](http://www.infineon.com) to describe power MOSFETs with built in logic circuitry for "smart switches", designed for controlling current and voltage into a load.
 An document about PROFETs from Infineon can be found [here](http://www.infineon.com/dgdl?folderId=db3a30431400ef68011421b54e2e0564&fileId=db3a304332d040720132f7151b4a7955).

 # FinFET's